skip to main content

 Dulwich College was established in 1619 and was a foundation for ‘12 poor scholars.’
 From the outset there were clear principles by which the College should be governed: sound learning; strong artistic pursuits; and good manners.
 We hope you recognise these in the College pupils you meet today amongst our welcoming community from many different and interesting backgrounds.

-Thanks to the generosity of our benefactors, we are now able to give over £4.4 million every year to support 214 bursary awards.
+Thanks to the generosity of our benefactors, we were able to give £5.4 million to support over 200 bursary awards in 2025.

 Coming to Dulwich had a major impact on me.
 I developed a sense of self-confidence and self-worth … if you have a particular gift or affinity to something it is really nurtured and developed further.